meltano/meltano/docs/src/docs/tutorial.md

 # Change directory to you new carbon project
 cd carbon

-# Source the environment variables.
-You won't see any output if it's working.
-source .env

 # let's see what extractors and loaders are available
 meltano discover all